ArtyaEXE/Projects/GoCorona/readme.md

-Layout withou JS.
+Layout without JS.
 Using only HTML and CSS